antmd/MailPluginManager/README.markdown

 		MBMMailInformationForBundleWithBlock(mbmMailBundle, mbmNotificationBlock)
 		MBMUUIDListForBundleWithBlock(mbmMailBundle, mbmNotificationBlock)

 The first argument is the bundle of your plugin, as with the macros above.
 The second argument is the block that you want to run when the results are returned.
-It is defined as a `MBMResultNotificationBlock` and has been `typedef`'d like this:
+It is defined as a `MPTResultNotificationBlock` and has been `typedef`'d like this:

-		typedef void(^MBMResultNotificationBlock)(NSDictionary *);
+		typedef void(^MPTResultNotificationBlock)(NSDictionary *);

 It takes the single argument of the dictionary of results and has a void result.